Navigation Menu+

 The boutiques are the best of de Pijp neighbourhood.
 Places like Anna + Ninna, All The Luck In The World, Things I Like, Things I Love, Parque are my go to every time I am in the area.

-For food: Wild Sage for healthy food, Kelly’s Expat Shopping (for British and Americans missing home food), and the many ethnic stores to try, for food that you don’t find in your regular supermarket.
+For food: Kelly’s Expat Shopping (for British and Americans missing home food), and the many ethnic stores to try, for food that you don’t find in your regular supermarket.

 Shops in De Pijp